Isaiah 46 – Dead Idols and the Living God

 Nor save him out of his trouble.

 a.
-They lavish gold out of the bag: Much money and attention is given to the production and care of our idols.
+They lavish gold out of the bag: Much money and attention are given to the production and care of our idols.
 Yet, though one cries out to it, yet it cannot answer nor save him out of his trouble.
 Isaiah again exposes the ironic folly of idolatry.

 B. A call to remember.